netreconlab/parse-hipaa/README.md

 # parse-postgres

 Example of how to run [parse-server](https://github.com/parse-community/parse-server) with [postgres](https://www.postgresql.org).
 This also includes [parse-dashboard](https://github.com/parse-community/parse-dashboard) for viewing/modifying your data.
 [GraphQL](https://graphql.org) is also enabled and the playground can be accessed via parse-dashboard.
+A modified example of Apple's [CareKit](https://github.com/carekit-apple/CareKit) sample app, ([CareKitSample-ParseCareKit](https://github.com/netreconlab/CareKitSample-ParseCareKit)) uses parse-postgres along with [ParseCareKit](https://github.com/netreconlab/ParseCareKit).
 To get started simply type:

 ```docker-compose up```